pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 > *I chose to interpret it romantically, for I was a romantic.*

-Before going to Mexico, I had to sort out a lot of life admin.
+Before leaving for Mexico, I had to sort out a lot of life admin.
 A few hours before my flight, I hired a driver through an app and sent all my belongings to self-storage.
-I booked a cleaner—also via app—to handle the move-out and return the keys.
+I booked a cleaner - also via app - to handle the move-out and return the keys.
 I checked out with my landlord through an app as well.
 I even arranged a rider to deliver some of my plants to a high school friend who’d recently started working and mentioned wanting to make friends with some greenery.

 Everything ran smoothly.
 It was the kind of efficiency you could only experience in China.